 - We have no control over, and are not responsible for, any fees or charges that a financial institution (such as your bank) or other payment provider, including Service Providers, may impose in connection with your refund.

-- Flywire has sole discretion to determine the applicable foreign exchange rate and other fees applicable to your refund based on prevailing market rates.
+- Flywire will determine the applicable rate and other fees applicable to your refund based on prevailing market rates.
 The amount you receive back may be less than the amount you paid in the original Transaction.
 Subject to applicable regulations and policies of our banking and payment partners, we may not be able to refund to you an amount that exceeds the amount paid in the original currency.